Types of Liabilities

 B. Bonds Payable

-• Repaid with periodic interest payments and a final principal payment.
+• Repayment includes periodic interest and principal at maturity.

-• Example: A corporation issues 10-year bonds worth $1 million.
+• Example: A company issues 10-year bonds totaling $2 million at 5% annual interest.

 C. Deferred Tax Liabilities